Cup-Of-JavaScript/javascript-aws/dynamodb.md

 }
 ```

-However when using the Document Client, we can avoid specifying the data types:
+However when using the `DocumentClient`, we can avoid specifying the data types:

 ```
 const params = {